 OnePlus Phones Remember who they disturbed the market by phone with Flagship internals in a 200 USD price range.
 How has time changed!!
 OnePlus just released a flagship OnePlus 8 Pro alongside OnePlus 8.
 It’s no longer a flagship killer but an out and out flagship.
 The areas where OnePlus used to cut corners are now gone; the lack of IP Certification, Wireless Charging, and subpar Camera.
 It’s a lot to take in, so let’s get straight into it.

-In case you have no clue what I am talking about, OnePlus released their 8 series of phones on 14th April via Live Stream.
+If you have no clue what I am talking about, OnePlus released their 8 series of phones on 14th April via Live Stream.
 As usual, Marques had been using it for a week or so.
-That isn’t abnormal, what is OnePlus being a Flagship.
-And me being me wanted to give my opinion on that.
+That isn’t abnormal; what is OnePlus a Flagship.
+And me being me, wanted to give my opinion on that.

 How It All Started:

 I don’t remember who said it, but somebody said if you are providing service, you don’t want to be competing for price.
 It would be best if you delivered value.
 That is so correct.
 That ties on beautifully in OnePlus’s situation.
 They did the right part by first competing for the price; it disturbed what seemed like a saturated Flagship market.
 There were different OEMs making Flagship devices, and Samsung’s Note series was considered the best, followed by their S Series and a bunch of custom skinned phones for around 600-700 USD.